 Christine Arsenault, Managing Director, Department of Management - Christine is focused on maximizing the U of T Scarborough Management experience for students, staff and faculty.
 A key part of Christine’s portfolio is expanding work-integrated learning opportunities to all students and to foster student research, innovation and entrepreneurship through the newly created experiential learning space The Bridge.

-Nadia Rosemond, Assistant Dean, Student Affairs & Student Life - Nadia oversees all co-curricular experiential learning and community engagement programming offered through the Department of Student Life, including Alternative Reading Week and the Imani Mentorship Program.
+Nadia Rosemond, Assistant Dean, Co-Curricular Engagement & Student Leadership - Nadia oversees all co-curricular experiential learning and community engagement programming offered through the Student Life Programs, including Alternative Reading Week and the Imani Mentorship Program.
 She has played a leadership role in the development and implementation of the Co-Curricular Record at U of T Scarborough.
 She provides strategic direction in the area of international education.